High Stakes Roulette Explained

 So, what sets high stakes roulette apart from the regular game?
 It all comes down to the size of bets allowed at the table.
 While most standard roulette games have an upper limit of around £500 per bet or spin, anything over £1,000 could be considered high stakes.
 Around £5,000 is another common figure, but it doesn’t stop there — you’re unlikely to find no limit games, but some of the highest stakes around allow bets up to £20,000 and beyond.

 Obviously, you’ll need a pretty massive bankroll if you want to bet anywhere near that amount, but bigger wins — and losses — aren’t the only reason you might want to play a high stakes roulette game.
-Let’s say you’re using a progressive betting system.
-One way these systems often fail is they come up against bet limits if you hit a string of bad luck.
+Let’s say you’re using a Martingale betting system.
+One way progressive betting systems often fail is they come up against bet limits if you hit a string of bad luck.
 High stakes games mean you can stick to your strategy for longer without hitting the maximum bet.

 Picking a High Stakes Roulette Casino

 When you’re picking a high stakes roulette casino, the first and most important checkbox is licensing.
 While you should never play at an unlicensed casino, that’s particularly true when you’re putting formidable sums of money on the line.
 Make sure the site holds an up-to-date licence from a reputable body like the UK Gambling Commission (UKGC) or Malta Gaming Authority (MGA).
 All our recommended sites fulfil this requirement and we’ll blacklist sites that don’t.